Mkogithub/Store_datasystemer_oblig3_gruppe10_maven/README.md

 # Store_datasystemer_oblig3_gruppe10_maven
 Repository for Oblig 3 in the Uit Course Store datasystemer

+Now also home to the updated app, which is found under zippedapp/oblig4

 ### To run the application via docker, use command:
 docker run -d -p 8080:8080 --name coronaapi mko095/coronaapi:latest after this is run api will be available at: http://localhost:8080/api/department/